Coupling between Phase Separation and Geometry on a Closed Elastic Curve: Free Energy Minimization and Dynamics

-Their interactions and diffusion occur along the physical arc-length coordinate $s$, introduced below.
-For an extensible filament this differs by a metric factor from an internal material coordinate $\sigma$ representing the position along the filament in an undistorted state.

-The material- or Lagrangian coordinate $\sigma$ is used extensively in our numerical work to avoid remeshing and ensure consistency between the geometry and the advection of the $c$ field; however, the physics of our model is framed in terms of the true arc-length $s$.
-In particular, on a stretched filament, we take the concentration field $c(s)$ to obey the same Cahn-Hilliard equation for phase separation along the coordinate $s$ as it would in the unstretched case.
-This is physically reasonable for adsorbed particles undergoing liquid-vapour phase separation confined to the 1D curve.
-However, it is not the only choice: an alternative would be to impose Cahn-Hilliard dynamics in the Lagrangian frame $\sigma$.
-This could describe for instance a filament composed of two molecular species that swap places with their nearest neighbours at rates that depend on the character of those neighbours and on curvature only, and so are stretch-independent.
-Since we are mainly concerned with the near-inextensible limit, where the two choices coincide, we leave comparisons between these to future work.
+The interaction and diffusion of the concentration field involve two natural distance measures: the physical arc length $s$ along the deformed curve, and the material distance along the Lagrangian coordinate $\sigma$.
+The two coincide in the strictly inextensible limit but differ on a stretched filament.
+In our near-inextensible regime, we frame the physics in the true arc length $s$; the Lagrangian coordinate $\sigma$ is then used for numerics, where it provides a fixed computational domain without remeshing.\\ Specifically, we take $c(s, t)$ to obey the standard Cahn--Hilliard equation along $s$, with the same form as in an unstretched 1D domain (with no explicit stretch-dependent terms).
+This is the natural choice for adsorbed particles undergoing 1D liquid-vapour phase separation.
+An alternative would be to impose Cahn--Hilliard dynamics in the Lagrangian frame, for example a filament composed of two molecular species that swap places with their nearest neighbours at rates that depend on the character of those neighbours and on curvature only, so that these rates are stretch-independent.